iamnon3/Niko/README.md

 - Hello!
 I'd like to share this project.
 This is a Attendance Tracker using QR Code Scanner.
 - I use Google Sheet for database, You can ignore the login and register.
+- You need to create a account service and get the json file in Google Console Developer